aurcode/deno-crud-restapi/README.md

 # Endpoints

-Get All users
+Get All books
 ```
 GET      /books
 ```

-Get a single User by Id
+Get a single Book by Id
 ```
 GET      /books/:id
 ```

-Create a new User
+Create a new Book
 ```
 POST     /books/new
 ```

-Update an existing User by Id
+Update an existing Book by Id
 ```
 PUT      /books/:id
 ```

-Delete an existing User by Id
+Delete an existing Book by Id
 ```
 DELETE   /books/:id
 ```